spaghetti-source/homlib/README.md

-# homlib --- Homomorphism Counting Algorithm
+# homlib --- An implementation of a Homomorphism Counting Algorithm

 ## Description

-A C++ implementation of graph homomorphism counting algorithm and a Python interface.
+This library computes the number of graph homomophisms.

 This implements Diaz--Serna--Thilikos's dynamic programming algorithm on a nice tree decomposition, where the greedy heuristics is used to find a tree decomposition.